SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 RBAC controls access based on the roles that users have within the system whereas ABAC is more flexible as you can use attributes (user specific, resource / application specific attributes or environmental conditions) to implement instance-based access control.
 Any attribute can be used as "filter" to allow a more fine-grain access control to a resource.

 ### RBAC Use Case 1: Functional Access Restriction
-Your application wants to limit the access to particular application functions, but there is no further restrictions on data level required.
+Your application wants to limit the access to particular application functions, but there are no further restrictions on data level required.
 In this case the application developer needs to introduce a set of `Roles` as part of the security model and attach these `Role`-checks to the functions that should be secured.
-With that only users who has the required roles assigned are permitted to perform the restricted functions.
+With that only users who have the required roles assigned are permitted to perform the restricted functions.

 In our example:
 - User with role "Viewer" (scope: "Display") can read all public advertisements (in his tenant).